project-a/velojiraptor/README.md

 ## API Token
 Velojiraptor requires a token to access Jira's API.
 [Atlassian's official docs](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) explain how to obtain one.

+Jira deprecated the basic-auth way of securing their endpoint, but it's necessary to provide _also_ the user that generated the API token to use their endpoints.

 ## Use
 Velojiraptor provides various commands.
 Use the `--h` or `--help` flag to display further information about the available commands.